mrdmnd/portunus/README.md

   On my system, this is installed with `sudo pacman -S bazel`.

+- [LibCURL](https://curl.haxx.se/libcurl/) - you need this to get item data from the WowDB API.

+  On my system, this is installed with `sudo pacman -S curl`

 - (OPTIONAL) [CUDA](https://developer.nvidia.com/cuda-downloads) and [cuDNN](https://developer.nvidia.com/cuDNN)
   Install these if you want CUDA support.
 Which you do.
 Duh.